-Beth Devonshire, Interim Title IX Coordinator 205 Williston Hall devonshireb@wit.edu 617-989-4193 https://cm.maxient.com/reportingform.php?Wentworth&layout_id=2
+Catlin Wells Executive Director of Equity and Compliance/Title IX Coordinator 205 Williston Hall wellsc1@wit.edu (617)-989-4119 https://cm.maxient.com/reportingform.php?Wentworth&layout\id=2

 An individual may report an incident via an online reporting form.
 The online form will not be considered a complaint that would trigger a full investigation.
 To access the Title IX Reporting Form, click here: